-We have some very unique Canadian Sayings and Phrases.
 Most people think Canadians speak a lot like our American neighbours, but the truth is, we’re a little weird up here in the Great White North.
-Plus, Canadians can pick out a Canadian accent anytime.
-We really do sound different than Americans.
+Plus, Canadians can pick out a Canadian accent anytime so don’t think that sewing a Canadian flag on your backpack suddenly turns you into a Canuck.

-This is our most popular Canadian saying that we receive the most flack about from the rest of the world.
-Everyone always makes fun of us when we use the term “Eh.”.
-They mock us by using “eh” in the most ridiculous phrases and they never get it right.
-So I am going to give you a quick lesson on how ta proper Canuck uses the word “eh”.
-It is so simple to use and anyone can do it.
+This is our most popular Canadian saying and everyone mocks us by using “eh” in the most ridiculous phrases and they never get it right.
+So I am going to give you a quick lesson on how to the word “eh”.

 All you have to do is make a statement like “It is a very nice day out today.”
 If you add “eh” to the end of that statement, you can turn it into a question that will require a friendly reply from the person you are talking to.